 Vexatious or malicious complaints are those made in bad faith, or are fabricated or deliberately made to harm someone, or to hinder any legitimate performance or disciplinary processes.

 Catholic Education procedures are for genuine concerns and complaints.
-Any suspicion that an employee has made a vexatious or malicious complaint will be investigated.
 False accusations will not be tolerated and may result in disciplinary action.